alexsandrog/Z9M3-Marlin-2.0.6/README.md

 ## Standard configuration marlin 2.0.6

-in the comfig folder of this repository
+in the comfig folder of this [repository](https://github.com/alexsandrog/ZONESTAR-Z9-Marlin-2.0.6/tree/master/config).

 ## Marlin 2.0.6